Signs of submission in humans communicate that the speaker is lowering one’s own status in comparison to the others.

 Submissive people are afraid of cornering others, even when they are right.

-So they use utterances such as “come on” and an abundance of filler words to “keep the pressure on” as they go on their passive-aggressive attacks.
+So they use utterances such as “come on” and an abundance of filler words to “keep the pressure on”.

 I could not find any good video for this, but it’s important because I have seen it from many different people it’s difficult to explain with just words.